jeantimex/transformers-chat/README.md

     npm install
     ```

-3. **Environment Variables:**

-    This project uses a `.env` file for environment variables.
-Some Hugging Face models require authentication, which can be provided via an `HF_TOKEN` environment variable.

-    Create a `.env` file in the root of the project and add any necessary variables.
-For a basic setup, you can copy the example:
+3. **Running the application:**

+    Start the development server:

     ```bash
-    cp .env.example .env
-    ```

-    *Note: If `.env.example` does not exist, you can create a new `.env` file.*

-4. **Running the application:**

-    You need to run the server and the frontend separately.

-    * **Start the server:**

-        ```bash
-        npm run server
-        ```

-        This will start the Express server on the port specified in your environment or the default.

-    * **Start the frontend (in a new terminal):**

-        ```bash
     npm run dev
     ```

-        This will start the Vite development server, and you can access the chat application in your browser at the provided URL.
+    Then, open your browser and navigate to the URL provided by Vite (usually `http://localhost:5173`).

+    **Note on Gated Models:**
+    Some models require you to be logged into your Hugging Face account.
+If you encounter any issues, make sure you are logged in at [huggingface.co](https://huggingface.co).

 ## Available Scripts

-* `npm run dev`: Starts the Vite dev server.
+* `npm run dev`: Starts the Vite development server.
 * `npm run build`: Builds the project for production.
 * `npm run preview`: Previews the production build.
-* `npm run server`: Starts the Express server.